utopia-foss/utopia/doc/usage/eval/plotting.rst

 The :py:class:`~utopya.plotting.PlotHelper`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In short, the :py:class:`~utopya.plotting.PlotHelper` assists in the creation of the plot by providing an interface to matplotlib that is accessible via the plot configuration.
+The aim of the :py:class:`~utopya.plotting.PlotHelper` framework is to let the plot functions focus on what cannot easily be automated: being the bridge between some selected data and its visualization.
+The plot function should not have to concern itself with plot aesthetics, as these can be easily automated.
+The :py:class:`~utopya.plotting.PlotHelper` framework can make your life significantly easier, as it already takes care of most of the plot aesthetics by making large parts of the matplotlib interface accessible via the plot configuration.
+That way, you don't need to touch Python code for trivial tasks like changing the plot limits.
+It also takes care of setting up a figure and storing it in the appropriate location.
+Most importantly, it will make your plots future-proof and let them profit from upcoming features.
+For available plot helpers, have a look at the :py:class:`~utopya.plotting.PlotHelper` API reference.

-For example, the following plot configuration sets the title of the plot as well as the labels and limits of the axes:
+As an example, the following plot configuration sets the title of the plot as well as the labels and limits of the axes:

 .. code-block:: yaml